 It's our mission to make your stay as pleasant as possible.
-Enjoy the luxury of your own ensuite, tea and coffee-making facilities, and delicious meals.
-Keep connected and entertained with direct dial telephone, free WiFi, radio, SKY TV and a complimentary daily newspaper.
+Enjoy the luxury of your own ensuite, with delicious meals available.
+Keep connected and entertained with direct dial telephone, free WiFi, radio and SKY TV.

 Both Mercy and Ascot Hospitals provide short-stay, day admission facilities.